Pylons-tech/pylons/docs/IBC-TRANSFER-WALKTHROUGH.md

 ```

-Relayer setup is completed.
+Relayer setup is completed now.

  ## Sample Transaction

- To do a transaction between the two chains, use this command:
+ To do a transaction between the two chains, use the following command:

  `<pylonsd> tx ibc-transfer transfer transfer channel-0 <reciever_address> 10000upylon --from <sender_address>`